Lists resources for those experiencing alcohol dependence; helps individuals find and join a local chapter.

 Provides education and advocacy programs for those affected by mental disorders, including a toll-free helpline for families in communities throughout the United States.

-Lists resources for those experiencing substance use disorders; helps individuals find and join a local chapter.
+Lists resources for those experiencing substance use disorders; helps individuals find meetings and literature.

 Offers tools and training materials for community, school, and family interventions related to alcohol use and misuse.